Electrical-Extrusion/sprint-4/Objective 4 - Wireshark.md

 Once downloaded, packet details should look somewhat familiar.
 You actually analyzed screenshot from Wireshark in objective 2 in the form of a TCP packet!
 Wireshark also gathers information about other protocols like HTTP and DNS coming in and out of our local devices.
 Inside the packets important information can be found including source IP, destination IP, length (in bytes), source port, destination port, payload data, URL data, file transfer data, timestamp data, and more.

-In the 'real world' of cybersecurity, Wireshark is popularly used to establish network norms and detecct anomolies.
+In the 'real world' of cybersecurity, Wireshark is popularly used to establish network norms and detect anomalies.
 Later on you'll learn to use some of the more powerful data aggregation tools, but for now let's start by capturing packets on your home network.

 ## We Do